DejunJackson/DejunJackson/README.md

 I'm Dejun and I am a self-taught programmer who loves to build things!
 Fullstack Applications, Web Games, or just a simple landing page, you will probably find them all here!
 One of my 2021 goals is to network with other developers so let's connect!

-- 🔭 I’m currently working on a Card library using a Hearthstone Api
+- 🔭 I’m currently working on a multiplayer madlibs game
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning about socket programming
 - 👯 I’m looking to collaborate on anything!
-- 🤔 I’m looking for help with Reactjs or Python
+- 🤔 I’m looking for help with Django
 - 💬 Ask me about anything!
 - 📫 How to reach me: Email: dejunjackson18@gmail.com, Twitter: [Afro_Codes](https://twitter.com/Afro_codes), Website: [https://dejunjackson.com/](https://dejunjackson.com/)
 - 😄 Pronouns: He/Him